TITAN1287/CSVInputFormat/README.md

 CSVInputFormat
 ==============

-Input format for hadoop able to read multiline CSVs
+CSV input format for Hadoop.
+Handles delimited cells that contain separators, newlines and UTF-8 encoding.
+Delimiters in a delimited string should be represented as 2 of the characters (this library will replace the double delimiter with a single character in the output).

-Run BasicTest.java to see it working.
-Check src/test/resource/test.csv to see a multiline demofile.
+CSVInputFormat will split automatically using an algorithm similar to FileInputFormat.
+CSVNLineInputFormat will split based on a configurable number of lines.

-The key returned is the file position where the line starts and the value is a List with the column values
+The output key is the position in the file where the row begins and the output value is a list of strings that contain each cells content.

-Zip files are supported.
+Configuration supports custom separator and delimiter characters and if using the CSVNLineInputFormat, custom number of lines to split on.

 More ideas to improve this are welcome.